tml1024/FluffyDisplay/README.md

 That might then be distributed as a non-sandboxed app that works in a much more automated fashion.
 But end-users should then be aware that such an app could potentially be a very large security risk.
-When I start distributing a ready-built app, it will be sigitally signed and securely timestamped,, notarized, and run sandboxed.
+When I start distributing a ready-built app, it will be digitally signed, securely timestamped, notarized, and run sandboxed.

 Will it work on macOS 11?
 -------------------------